HInteroo/MineSweeper/README.md

  - Looks on the Tiles sorrounding the mines, there would atleast be 8 TIles sorrounding a mine therefore 8 if-statements are needed in case the -1< x-coordinates < 10 or -1 < y-coordinate < 10.

  - Calls checkMines(int xCoord, int yCoord) to store in the number of mines a tile is sorrounding with by using HashMap/Map.
 Since Hashmaps's Keys are unique, it saves me the trouble of repeated Xcoordinates and yCoordinates

+#### checkMines(int xCoord, int yCoord);
+ - tilesAroundMines is a HashMap : <xCoordinate, Map<yCoordinate, Value> -> (x,y) : Value
+ - if a mine is sorrounded by another mine, i don't give that mine a value.
+Nothing happens.
+ - if the mine is sorrounded by a non-mine than i store the x-coordinate and y-Coordinate to tilesAroundMines.
+ - The value of (x,y), if it's the first time, i give it a value of 1 -> 1 mine sorrounds (x,y)
+ - if (x,y) passes through checkMines(x,y) than i increment its Value of 1.

+#### actionPerformed(ActionEvent e);

+ - for every buttons i have defined, i gave it an addActionListener(this); and whenever its a button is clicked, it passes through actionPerformed(ActionEvent e);
+ - i make sure whether or not its the QUit button being clicked or the tile buttons being clicked.
+ - if its the tile buttons, i grab it's name ("(0,0)","(0,1)",...,"(9,9)") etc..
+ - I parse the string to integer
+ - calls in checkClickedTiles(xAxis,yAxis);
+ - checkClickedTiles(xAxis,yAxis) checks if the button is a mine, a clue or empty tile.

+#### checkClickedTiles(int x,int y);

+ - Checks whether or not the clicked button is a mine by checking if the x and y are inside the arrayList Coords
+ - Coords has the Coordinates of every mines creates.
+ - If its not a mine, then it might be a clue or an empty tile.